 Though it can be hard to let leads rest, it’s critical to manage your DIDs.
 You have to look into where you are calling.
 You also need to have enough numbers to cover every location you reach.
 The more human your call cadences seem, the better you can avoid problems.

 “Unfortunately this is the case right now, where you have to kind of operate in a sense where you don’t look like a robot, like an auto dialer, making calls, right?”
 Hakimi said.
 “You’ve got to make it seem like it’s a normal call, which, again, if you have consent to call these people, you should have the right to get ahold of them.”

 Lastly, he said, you need to present your identity in a thoughtful way.
 This means registering your numbers with the three analytics companies that will whitelist them.
-You also need to use the tools available, such as the upcoming Verified Calls by Google, to improve your contact rate.
+You also need to use the caller ID branding tools available to help improve your contact rate.
 That hopefully includes help from your dialer.